-Our Medicine Buddha statue is depicted in full lotus pose on a double lotus pedestal.
+Our golden Medicine Buddha statue is depicted in full lotus pose on a double lotus pedestal.
 Additionally, the right turning coils on his head indicate that the teachings of the Dharma are universally correct.
 This is because in our universe the planets orbit to the right.
-Further indications of royalty include the Ushnisha topknot, three neck lines, elongated ears and third eye of wisdom.
+Further indications of royalty include the ushnisha topknot, three neck lines, elongated ears and third eye of wisdom.